RehanSaeed/rehansaeed.github.io/content/posts/2022/optimally-configuring-open-telemetry-for-asp-net-core/index.md

 }
 ```

-Next, we configure `AddAspNetCoreInstrumentation` to enrich the spans with additional information about the current request, response and the user (if any) using standardised attributes.
+Next, we configure `AddAspNetCoreInstrumentation` to enrich the spans with additional information about the current request, response using standardised attributes.
 Finally, we record details of exceptions from our controllers which would otherwise be lost.
 This outputs the following:

 ```
 Activity.Id:          00-3d0f70e71a8e6e5e87f156bdcf94b8c9-ccdd8d23a2e3ba93-01